 Stan Lee's Lucky Man

 The world lost a great talent when Stan Lee passed away.
 Best known for his Marvel superheroes, he also worked with Sky on this excellent British drama.
 James Nesbitt stars as Murder Squad detective Harry Clayton, who's been given the power to control luck.
 Hence the title.
 There are three seasons in 4K to binge on Sky.

 This American drama stars two English actors in the leading roles - Dominic West and Ruth Wilson - and manages to put a fresh spin on seemingly familiar tales of love and lust.
 The over-arching story is told from each protagonist's perspective, letting the viewer decide who and what to believe as the story unravels.
 It's well-paced and well-acted, and does just enough each episode to keep you intrigued without giving the game away.
-There are four seasons in UHD on Sky Q.
+There are now five seasons in UHD on Sky Q.

 Benedict Cumberbatch is the titular star of this five-part series based on the novels by Edward St. Aubyn.
 The series charts Melrose's journey from a traumatic childhood in the South of France, through substance abuse in his twenties in New York and, ultimately, on the road to recovery back home in England.

 Nick Frost, Rupert Grint and Lindsay Lohan?
 It's got to be worth a look.
 This Sky comedy sees Grint playing a down-on-his-luck couch potato whose outlook only changes for the better when he's diagnosed with cancer, and he gets to enjoy the resultant rallying from friends and work colleagues.
 The twist?
 He's been wrongly diagnosed and doesn't have cancer at all.
 There are two seasons to enjoy in 4K on Sky.